CarmineCella/Music30_preliminary/README.md

-# Music 30 - Machine creativity for music and the arts
+# Music 30 - Creative computing and music making

 Preliminary materials - do not distribute.